 The most famous nausea remedy?
 Maybe.
-Ginger’s warmth goes directly to the digestive system to open and relax.
+Ginger’s warmth goes directly to the digestive system and helps it to open and relax.
 It’s a natural food poisoning remedy which is why it is served sushi.
 Buy ginger as a tea, as pickled slices (avoid the pink food coloring, please), or as a lovely natural ginger ale.
 Ginger is energetically warm to hot, so if you feel too hot or have a burning sensation in your stomach you may want to choose a different tea.

 Chamomile comforts, soothes and sedates – ahhhh… Chamomile also helps to sooth burning throats and improves sleep.
 Chamomile will also counter damp Gallbladder heat – gallbladder attacks and hyperactive histamine responses in the western terminology.
 Chamomile is also good for hot, angry allergy flare ups, hives and shingles.
 You can get chamomile as a singular tea or find it in sleep promoting combinations like SleepyTime.

 Yes, traditional green tea is a wonder and should be in everyone’s diet.
 Why?
 It is full of antioxidants (those guys that fight free radicals), promotes healthy heart rate, increases focus, reduces stress, reduces cholesterol, increases the metabolism, increases the immune system, helps preserve the bones and helps prevent tooth decay, protects your Liver….shall I go on?
 Try gen mai tea, which combines green tea with roasted puffed rice for a rich flavor.